ritikmishra/micronaut-client-credentials-http-filter-issue/README.md

 The issue is that at least one of the HTTP requests comes back with a 500 status code.
 This is related to the use of a `ClientCredentialsHttpClientFilter`.
 On the server, an exception is thrown by the filter.

-There are two possible exceptions that can be thrown by the filter
+There are at least two possible exceptions that might get thrown in relation to this issue

 ---